 Yesterday I supervised the planting of two thousand spring-flowering bulbs.
 We laid them individually in patterns and dug them one-by-one into the earth.
 When we were finished, we dressed the bulbs with mulch and stepped back to admire our handiwork.
 You could almost feel the energy emanating from all those future flowers tucked so snugly underground.
 Continue reading →

 As a child, I was always drawn to shady nooks.
-In my mind, a deep green space spoke of mystery and enclosure with its long shadows and dappled play of light.
+In my mind, a deep green space spoke of mystery with its long shadows and dappled play of light.
 This fascination has continued into my adulthood.
 Only now, these same sensations inspire my designs, particularly when it comes to creating a shade garden.
 Continue reading →

 When we locals look to get away from it all, many of us head to a garden property known as Dumbarton Oaks.
 And this May, I had the pleasure of taking a private tour of the estate.
 It was an opportune time, not only for appreciating the spectacular flowers from behind the scenes, so to speak, but also for the magnificent spring weather .
 Continue reading →